rackerlabs/docs-dxp-handbook/docs/pre-go-live/development-best-practices.rst

 happy to use our tooling to help you achieve your monitoring goals.
 When the RAS Digital Experience team instruments your environment with our APM tool, we can create default alerts for the production environment.
-Those default alerts will cover many common situations that indicate a performance issue or that could lead to a failure situation.
-However, because you are an expert in your application, it is important to discuss additional monitoring needs with us based upon your knowledge of past issues and application requirements.
+Those default alerts cover many common situations that indicate a performance issue or that could lead to a failure situation.
+However, because you are an expert in your application, you should discuss additional monitoring needs with us based on your knowledge of past issues and application requirements.

 Communicate your development timeline